bahmutov/all-nvm/README.md

 # all-nvm
-> Installs the same package globally in all versions of Node managed by NVM
+> Run any NPM command (including install) in all versions of Node managed by NVM

 [![NPM][all-nvm-icon] ][all-nvm-url]